lightward/mechanic-tasks/docs/auto-tag-products-by-their-publish-date/README.md

 Tags: Auto-Tag, Products, Publish

-This task formats the publish date of each product (according to the format you choose), adds a prefix (also of your choosing), and applies it to each product.
-Run this task manually to scan your entire product catalog at once, or wait for the task to run automatically when products are created or updated.
+This task formats the publish date of a product (according to the format you choose), adds a prefix (also of your choosing), and applies it as a tag to the product.
+Run this task manually to scan your entire catalog of active products, or wait for the task to run automatically when products are created or updated.

 * View in the task library: [tasks.mechanic.dev/auto-tag-products-by-their-publish-date](https://tasks.mechanic.dev/auto-tag-products-by-their-publish-date)
 * Task JSON, for direct import: [task.json](../../tasks/auto-tag-products-by-their-publish-date.json)